New Year Bumper Sale @ Rs. 1 X

 What is the effect of Amiact 100 Injection on the Liver?

-Side effects of Amiact rarely affect the liver.
+Amiact is rarely harmful for the liver.

 What is the effect of Amiact 100 Injection on the Heart?